greenonline/TinyTextAdventure_in_ZIL/README.md

 Time Elapsed 00:01:25.79
 ```

 However, does it work?
 The two UNIX binaries, `zilf` and `zapf`, are in `bin/debug/net8.0/` A lot of Microsoft and Windows binaries are also created.
-IN all 108 MB of code was generated!
+In all, around 108 MB of code was generated!
 Who said M\$ weren't sparing with their code?!?!

 ```none
 % cp bin/Debug/net8.0/zilf /usr/local/bin